DataStax-Examples/astra-next.js-starter/README.md

 <!--- STARTEXCLUDE --->
-# Next.js/Astra Starter
+# Next.js and Astra DB Starter
 *10 minutes, Beginner, [Start Building](https://github.com/DataStax-Examples/astra-next.js-starter#prerequisites)*

-A sample Next.js + [DataStax Astra](https://astra.datastax.com/register?utm_source=devplay&utm_medium=github&utm_campaign=astra-next.js-starter) starter app that leverages the AstraDB REST API to manage a character database.
+A sample Next.js + [DataStax Astra DB](https://astra.datastax.com/register?utm_source=devplay&utm_medium=github&utm_campaign=astra-next.js-starter) starter app that leverages the AstraDB REST API to manage a character database.
 <!--- ENDEXCLUDE --->

 ![image](https://user-images.githubusercontent.com/3254549/89590110-ff682580-d7fb-11ea-8e3a-47e3b552fc19.png)

 ## Objectives
-* Provide a fullstack development example using Astra as the storage backend
+* Provide a fullstack development example using Astra DB as the storage backend

 ## How this works
-Once the Astra credentials are provided, the necessary tables are created in the database and sample data is inserted.
+Once the Astra DB credentials are provided, the necessary tables are created in the database and sample data is inserted.
 The webservice will be available on port 3000 once the application has been deployed.
 Once the application is running, you can begin to make changes to your app by editing `pages/index.js`.

 [Next.js](https://nextjs.org/) is an open-source JavaScript framework that lets you build server-side rendering and static web applications using React.
 It is not nescessary to configuration of webpack or similar to start using Next.js, as it comes with its configuration.
 This make it very simple to start a project, as we only need to execute simple commands and the project is ready.